 Advanced Winemaking TechniquesDescriptionThis course is designed for winemakers who want to further their skills in yeast selection to enhance wine aromas and flavours and who are interested in learning about extraction techniques to enhance wine quality.
 There will be an assumed level of knowledge and prior experience of winemaking.
 Wine enthusiasts with a background in microbiology and/or chemistry may also find this course of interest.
 The aims of this one-day intensive course are to provide a good level of knowledge and understanding of the benefits of yeast selection on the aromas and flavours in wine.
 The course also looks at extraction techniques and best practice for established methods and considers new technologies.
 This course builds on the Principles of Winemaking course and is ideal for those with experience of winemaking or have a strong interest in wine chemistry and microbiology

-Principles of Sparkling Theory (1 Day)DescriptionIntroduces the winemaking theory relating to the key winery operations: tirage, secondary fermentation, disgorging and dosage.
+Principles of Sparkling Theory (Intermediate Level) (1 Day)DescriptionIntroduces the winemaking theory relating to the key winery operations: tirage, secondary fermentation, disgorging and dosage.

 Principles of Vinegrowing (intensive)DescriptionThe aim of this five-day intensive course is to provide a good level of knowledge and understanding of vinegrowing to those who wish to start growing grapes, work in a vineyard, enter the wine trade, or have a strong interest in the world of wine.